- About Us

 The Saleski leases cover a total area of 17,152 gross hectares.
 Laricina holds a 60 percent working interest and is the project operator.
 Since acquiring the lease, we have carried out an extensive delineation program to determine the extent of the reservoir and better understand its physical characteristics.

 Saleski is the world’s first carbonate project utilizing thermal horizontal well recovery processes to produce bitumen from Alberta’s Grosmont Formation.
 The purpose of the pilot is to allow Laricina to better understand the geological framework and technology necessary for commercial-scale, long-term oil recovery from the Grosmont.
-Interest in the Grosmont lies in the fact it is estimated by the ERCB to contain approximately 406 billion barrels of bitumen and is the second largest bitumen-bearing formation in Alberta.
+Interest in the Grosmont lies in the fact it is estimated by the AER to contain approximately 406 billion barrels of bitumen and is the second largest bitumen-bearing formation in Alberta.

 Laricina is looking beyond the pilot to commercial scale production from the Grosmont Formation.
-Engineering and regulatory information requirements for Phase 1 were submitted in December of 2010 to expand Saleski to 12,500 barrels per day production capacity.
+Engineering and regulatory information requirements for Saleski Phase 1 were submitted in December of 2010 to expand Saleski to 12,500 barrels per day production capacity.
 A project update to the application was submitted October 2012 to reflect the change from traditional dual-well SAGD design to C-SAGD.
-Regulatory approval for Phase 1 was received July 2013 with first production targeted for late 2016.
+Regulatory approval for Phase 1 was received July 2013 with first production targeted for late 2017.

 Further recovery techniques are being explored at Saleski to enhance the ultimate recovery rate.
-The stacked zones of the Grosmont carbonates are ideal for the use of Laricina’s new, patented-heat harvesting technique, known as passive heat assisted recovery methods (PHARM).
+The stacked zones of the Grosmont carbonates are ideal for the use of Laricina's patented-heat harvesting technique, known as passive heat assisted recovery methods (PHARM).
 With a successful application of PHARM, heating the upper Grosmont D zone would generate incremental production from the lower zone, Grosmont C. Laricina expects this technique to further lower the steam to oil ratio for the project, thereby reducing water and natural gas requirements even more.